kopanicakova/kopanicakova.github.io/_pages/publications.md

 <span style="color:rgb(199, 21, 133)"> Peer-reviewed book chapters:</span><br />
 [B1] C. Bilgen, **A. Kopaničáková**, R. Krause, and K. Weinberg.
 A phase-field approach to pneumatic fracture.
-In J.Schroder and P.Wriggers,editors,Non-standard Discretisation Methods in Solid Mechanics,pages 217–241,2022.
-Link to published article <br />
+In J.Schroder and P.Wriggers,editors,Non-standard Discretisation Methods in Solid Mechanics,pages 217–241,2022.  <a href="https://onlinelibrary.wiley.com/doi/epdf/10.1002/pamm.201710022" style="color:rgb(199, 21, 133);">Link to published article.</a> <br />
 [B2] F. Chegini, **A. Kopaničáková**, M. Weiser, and R. Krause.
 Quantitative analysis of nonlinear multifidelity optimization for inverse electrophysiology.
 In Domain Decomposition Methods in Science and Engineering XXVI.
-Springer, 2021.
-Accepted, The preprint can be provided upon request <br />
+Springer, 2021.  <a href="" style="color:rgb(199, 21, 133);">Accepted, Preprint can be provided upon request.</a> <br />
 [B3]  **A. Kopaničáková** and R. Krause.
 Multilevel Active-Set Trust-Region (MASTR) Method for Bound Constrained Minimization.
 In Domain Decomposition Methods in Science and Engineering XXVI.
-Springer, 2021.
-Accepted, Link to preprint <br />
+Springer, 2021.  <a href="https://arxiv.org/pdf/2103.14552.pdf" style="color:rgb(199, 21, 133);">Accepted, Link to preprint.</a> <br />
 [B4] H. Kothari, **A. Kopaničáková**, and R. Krause.
 A Matrix-free Multigrid Preconditioner for Jacobian-free Newton-Krylov Methods.
 In Domain Decomposition Methods in Science and Engineering XXVI.
-Springer, 2021.
-Accepted, Link to preprint<br />
+Springer, 2021.  <a href="https://arxiv.org/abs/2203.13738" style="color:rgb(199, 21, 133);">Accepted, Link to preprint.</a> <br />

 <span style="color:rgb(199, 21, 133)"> PhD thesis:</span><br />
 [PT1] **A. Kopaničáková**.
 Multilevel minimization in trust-region framework - Algorithmic and software Thesis: developments.
-USI, 2020.
-Link to document <br />
+USI, 2020. <a href="https://doc.rero.ch/record/330121/files/2020INFO021.pdf" style="color:rgb(199, 21, 133);">Accepted, Link to document.</a> <br />